 - Team bonding – It’s all too easy for an office to fall into a company culture of competition, but with a collaborative office space, your team members are more likely to get along, share information, and help each other on projects.
 A friendly atmosphere leads to increased trust and fewer issues with communication.

 - Creativity – When your team brainstorms together, they can generate a greater number of ideas and solutions.
 A collaborative working environment means team members are making new connections and finding innovative ways to approach recurring problems.
-A standing height conference table is a creative way to keep the energy flowing while encouraging collaboration.
+A standing height conference table or a live edge conference table is a creative way to keep the energy flowing while encouraging collaboration.